ساخت بازی شبیه ساز تیراندازی توسط ارتش آمریکا و وزارت امنیت داخلی آمریکا

 http://www.eurogamer.net/articles/2017-12-12-the-year-in-apocalypse

-persian: https://vmojahed.ir/?p=4609
+persian: http://vmojahed.ir/?p=4609